incrypto32/incrypto32/README.md

 <center><h1> Hi 👋 I am Krishnanand. </h1></center>
 I am a Full stack developer / Blockchain Geek / Reader / Trader!
-With my skill set in various tech stacks and  tools in my tech arsenal I make visionary dreams a reality.
+With my skill set in various tech stacks.With the tools in my tech arsenal I make visionary dreams a reality.
 I am a huge believer of web 3.0 and the upcoming blockchain revolution.

 I make  Dapps, Mobile apps, bots and write APIs and microservices.
 I'm Also experienced in configuring cloud servers and deploying applications to services like AWS, GCP and Digital Ocean.
 I am also into economics and I trade stocks and crypto on the side too.